-On Wednesday, November 21st at 7:30 p.m. we will continue our Jazz adventure at Trinity Lutheran Church with a special Thanksgiving celebration.
+On Thursday, January 31st at 7pm we will continue our Jazz adventure at Trinity Lutheran Church with a special Epiphany celebration.
 This will be in the form of a Traditional Evening Prayer service which makes use of chant, scripture, prayers, silence, and hymns to bring the presence of Christ into our midst as day gives way to evening.
 The only difference is that this setting of the vesper service uses the warm sound of American Jazz music.
 A highlight of the service is a brief teaching moment which expands on the theme of the day, blending the sacred and the secular.

 “Celebrating our Past and Embracing our Future”